Thirty years of the finite volume method for solid mechanics: Comparing variants of the finite volume method for computational solid mechanics

-which says that the displacement $\boldsymbol{u}(\boldsymbol{x})$ at any point in the cell can be calculated using the cell-centre displacement $\boldsymbol{u}_P$ and the gradient of displacement at the cell-centre $(\boldsymbol{\nabla} \boldsymbol{u})_P$.
+This expression says that the displacement $\boldsymbol{u}(\boldsymbol{x})$ at any point in the cell can be calculated using the cell-centre displacement $\boldsymbol{u}_P$ and the constant gradient of displacement within the cell $(\boldsymbol{\nabla} \boldsymbol{u})_P$.
 This approximation is second-order order in space \ie as the mesh spacing is reduced, the error in this approximation reduces at second-order rate.
-It should, however, be noted that, in principle, any other distribution could be used; for example, the fourth-order cubic distribution proposed by \citet{Demirdzic2016}.
+In principle, any other distribution could be used; for example, \citet{Demirdzic2016} extended the approach to use a fourth-order cubic distribution.

-Using the approximation in Equation \ref{eq:taylorSeries}, the temporal term can be calculated in terms of the cell-centred values using the midpoint rule as:
+Using the approximation in Equation \ref{eq:taylorSeries}, the inertia term can be calculated using the midpoint rule as a function of the cell-centred values:

 where the subscript $P$ on the density has been dropped as a uniform density field is assumed \ie $\rho_P = \rho$.